 Arianna is originally from Northeast Philadelphia, and attended Bishop McDevitt High School.
 In Fall 2012, she transferred to Temple after going to Drexel University for her freshman year.
 In her spare time, she enjoys reading, drawing portraits, watching Netflix, and spending time with friends.

-Melvin Hudson is from Roosevelt, New York, a relatively small town in Long Island.
+Melvin Hudson is currently an Analytical Chemist intern at Allegiant Health in Deer Park, NY.
+Melvin graduated in 2015 witha BSc Natural Sciences degree with a concentration in Chemistry.
+He was also the Director of Grounds and Sustainability for Temple Student Government and the Polemarch (president) of the Lambda Chapter of Kappa Alpha Psi Fraternity Incorporated.
+He is from Roosevelt, New York, a relatively small town in Long Island.
 He graduated in the top percentile of his class from Baldwin High School, and also played football throughout those years.
-He is interested in Astronomy and video games.
-In the past year he taught an Astronomy class to middle school students.
+He is interested in Astronomy and video games, and has taught an Astronomy class to middle school students.
 In this class, they were able to put together their own telescopes (courtesy of the Franklin Institute) and then commenced the program with an Astronomy night when officials from NASA and the Franklin Institute brought telescopes along with the student's telescopes to observe the night sky.
-He is currently the Director of Grounds and Sustainability for Temple Student Government and the Polemarch (president) of the Lambda Chapter of Kappa Alpha Psi Fraternity Incorporated.

 ('13- '15), Biology major